godotengine/godot-docs/tutorials/misc/running_code_in_the_editor.rst

 -------------------------------------

 Godot uses a *node configuration warning* system to warn users about incorrectly configured nodes.
-It's materialized by a yellow triangle with an exclamation mark next to the node name in the Scene tree dock.
-When the user hovers or clicks the triangle, they can see a warning message.
-You can use this feature in your scripts to help yourself (and your team) avoid mistakes when setting up scenes.
+When a node isn't configured correctly, a yellow warning sign appears next to the node's name in the Scene dock.
+When you hover or click on the icon, a warning message pops up.
+You can use this feature in your scripts to help you and your team avoid mistakes when setting up scenes.

-When using node configuration warnings, make sure to call :ref:`class_Node_method_update_configuration_warning` when the value of any "dependencies" changes so the warning is updated.
-Otherwise, the user will have to close and reopen the scene for the warning to be updated.
+When using node configuration warnings, when any value that should affect or remove the warning changes, you need to call :ref:`class_Node_method_update_configuration_warning`.
+By default, the warning only updates when closing and reopening the scene.

 .. tabs::
  .. code-tab:: gdscript GDScript